Find Affordable College Courses

 Arcadia General Special Education Bachelor’s Program

-In the 2020-2021 academic year, 13 students earned a bachelor's degree in teaching students with disabilities from Arcadia.
-About 85% of these graduates were women and the other 15% were men.
-The typical teaching students with disabilities bachelor's degree program is made up of only 14% men.
-So male students are more repesented at Arcadia since its program graduates 2% more men than average.
+For the most recent academic year available, 27% of teaching students with disabilities bachelor's degrees went to men and 73% went to women.
+The typical teaching students with disabilities bachelor's degree program is made up of only 13% men.
+So male students are more repesented at Arcadia since its program graduates 14% more men than average.

 undefined